GangadharaRamegowda/SampleWebApplication/ReadME.md.txt

 Sample Spring Web Application Source Code.
+Testing from locally.
+Also we can keep both dude.